vasu1124/container101/docs/02chroot.md

    or: function [arguments]...

 	BusyBox is a multi-call binary that combines many common Unix utilities into a single executable.
+The shell in this build is configured to run built-in utilities without $PATH search.
-Most people will create a link to busybox for each function they wish to use and BusyBox will act like whatever it was invoked as.
+	You don't need to install a link to busybox for each utility.
+	To run external program, use full path (/sbin/ip instead of ip).

 Currently defined functions:
 	[, [[, acpid, add-shell, addgroup, adduser, adjtimex, arch, arp, arping, ash, awk, base64, basename, beep,